Jamal Musiala: Senior

-On 24 February 2021, Musiala announced he had decided to represent his birth nation, Germany, for full international matches.
-He subsequently received his first call up to the senior team for 2022 FIFA World Cup qualifiers in March 2021, making his debut on 25 March 2021 as a 79th minute substitute in a 3–0 win against Iceland.
+On 24 February 2021, Musiala announced he had decided to represent his mother's nation and his birth nation Germany at the international level.
+He subsequently received his first call up to the senior team for the FIFA World Cup 2022 qualifiers in March 2021, making his debut on 25 March 2021 as a 79th minute substitute in a 3–0 win against Iceland.
+According to former Germany coach Joachim Löw, he promised Musiala a call-up for the UEFA Euro 2020 if he chooses Germany over England.
+Löw said "It was the only time in my time as national team coach that I made a promise to a player: Even though he wasn't a regular at Bayern, I told him that if he chose us, he would definitely be playing at Euro 2021 in the summer."

 Euro 2020

-On 19 May 2021, Musiala was selected to the squad for the UEFA Euro 2020.
-On 23 June 2021, he became the youngest German player to feature in a major tournament in a 2–2 draw with Hungary in Euro 2020, aged 18 years and 117 days.
+On 19 May 2021, Musiala was selected to the German squad for UEFA Euro 2020.
+On 23 June 2021, he became the youngest German player to feature in a major tournament for the Germany national team in a 2–2 draw with Hungary, aged 18 years and 117 days.
 During the match, Musiala set up Leon Goretzka's late equalizer which sent Germany through to the round of 16.
-In doing so, he received praise from pundits and fans worldwide.
+He was brought on as a substitute in the round of 16 game against England, which Germany lost.

 2022 World Cup qualification

-On 11 October 2021, Musiala scored his first goal in a 4–0 win over North Macedonia during the 2022 World Cup qualification, becoming the second-youngest player to score for Germany, aged 18 years and 227 days, only behind Marius Hiller, aged 17 years and 241 days, in 1910.
+On 11 October 2021, Musiala scored his first senior international goal in a 4–0 win over North Macedonia, becoming the second-youngest player to score for the Germany national team, aged 18 years and 227 days, only behind Marius Hiller, aged 17 years and 241 days, in 1910.

 2022 World Cup

 On 10 November 2022, Musiala received a call-up for the 2022 FIFA World Cup in Qatar.
 On 23 November, he made his World Cup debut by starting against Japan, to become the first German teenager to feature in the competition since 1958, and the fourth youngest German player, aged 19 years and 270 days, in all World Cup participations, only behind: Karl-Heinz Schnellinger, Leopold Neumer and Edmund Conen.
-In the same match, Youssoufa Moukoko was subbed on in the 90th minute, to be the youngest ever, and Musiala became the fifth.
+In the same match, Youssoufa Moukoko was subbed on in the 90th minute, to be the youngest ever, and Musiala then became the fifth.
 On 1 December, he completed 13 dribbles, two shy of Jay-Jay Okocha's record of 15 in 1994, in a 4–2 win over Costa Rica, yet Germany was eliminated from the group stage as they finished third in their group.